matrix-org/synapse/docs/admin_api/user_admin_api.rst

 including an ``access_token`` of a server admin.

-It returns a JSON body liek the following:
+It returns a JSON body like the following:

 .. code:: json